americanexpress/amex-jest-preset-react/README.md

 You can add on and/or override any values provided in this preset as you wish in your [Jest configuration][].

-It should be noted that if overriding the `setupTestFrameworkScriptFile` you may want to extend off of the [setup file provided by amex-jest-preset-react](./jest-setup.js) in order to preserve that files' content.
+It should be noted that if overriding the `setupFilesAfterEnv` option you may want to extend off of the [setup file provided by amex-jest-preset-react](./jest-setup.js) in order to preserve that files' content.
 Otherwise you will lose anything we provide for you in [there](./jest-setup.js).
 Do so as follows:

 ```javascript
 // in custom-jest-setup.js